comforttiger/tiger-website/content/data-et-al.md

 ---
-title: Data (and the other star trek characters like him)
+title: data (and the other star trek characters like him)
 timestamp: 1674774000000
 tags: ["blog", "blorbo"]
 ---